qiboteam/qibo/examples/qsvd/README.md

 - `nqubits` (int): number of quantum bits. (default=6)
 - `subsize` (int): size of the bipartition with qubits 0,1,...,subsize-1. (default=3)
 - `nlayers` (int): number of ansatz layers. (default=5)
-- `nshots` (int): number of shots used when samopling the circuit. (default= 100000)
+- `nshots` (int): number of shots used when sampling the circuit. (default= 100000)
 - `RY` (bool): if True, Ry rotations are used in the ansatz.
 If False, RxRzRx are employed instead. (default=False)
 - `method` (string): classical optimization method, supported by scipy.optimize.minimize. (default='Powell')

-To run an example with the default values, you should execute the following command:
+To run an example with default values, you should execute the following command:

 ```python
 python main.py